davidasboth/davidasboth.github.io/content/articles/projects/analysis-is-alan-davies-getting-better-at-qi.md

 Alan's more or less consistently winning a quarter of shows now

 So to answer the question: yes, Alan does appear to be getting better at QI, certainly since the first few series.
 It does however remain to be seen whether his win ratio will plateau at 25%, I guess we'll see in a few years' time.

+_This post originally appeared on my blog in 2017_